Kernel-P-Systems/kPWorkbench/README.md

 This document refers to the paper **“Spiking Neural P Systems and Kernel P Systems”** and the folder **Examples/LogicalGate**, which consists of four subfolders and the file **LogicalGateModelDiagram**.
-This diagram corresponds to Example 1, pages 9-11, from the paper (Fig. 1 coincides with the diagram).
+This diagram corresponds to Example 1, pages 9-11, from the paper (Fig. 1 coincides with the Diagram 1).
 The other examples from the paper and the experiments related to the testing and verification section are described below.

 ## Example 1